ogs1492/CSE-110/index.md

 	auto piece_map = std::unordered_map<char, int> {{'P', 2}, {'N', 3},{'B', 4},{'R', 5},{'Q', 6},{'K', 7}};
 	auto square = 56;
 	for (int i = 0; i < fen_string_pieces.size(); i++) {
-		// We should be at the end of the rank, so go to begining of next rank if (fen_string_pieces.at(i) == '/') {
+		// We should be at the end of the rank, so go to beginning of next rank if (fen_string_pieces.at(i) == '/') {
 			square -= 16;
 		}